 – Sprinkles (optional)

 Once you have your bowl of snow, toss in the remaining ingredients.
 Stir until mixed.
-Serve immediately.
+Serve the snow ice cream immediately.